Rashtriya Sikh Sangat

-The Rashtriya Sikh Sangat ("National Sikh Association") is an India-based Sikh affiliate of the Rashtriya Swayamsevak Sangh, a right-wing Hindutva paramilitary organisation.
+The Rashtriya Sikh Sangat (lit.
+'National Sikh Association') is an India-based Sikh affiliate of the Rashtriya Swayamsevak Sangh, a right-wing Hindutva paramilitary organisation.

 About

 With about 450+ ekais (shakas, units) predominantly in the states of Rajasthan, Haryana, Punjab, Gujarat, Delhi, Uttar Pradesh, Madhya Pradesh, Maharashtra and as also presence in other states.
 Rashtriya Sikh Sangat was inspired by the Hindu nationalist organisation Rashtriya Swayamsevak Sangh to unite Hindus and Sikh.